snap-one/docs-driverworks-fundamentals/source/includes/16_sysman_logging/_9-ADVANCEDLOGGINGCAPABILITIES.md

 - file appenders - These write log messages to a file.
 - socket appenders - These send log messages to a specific host and port number.

 Most Control4 programs use a simple file appender at the root logger.
 The sysman log interface allows users to add additional appenders, as well as remove appenders.
-The following example shows these actions using the director log:
+The following examples to the right show these actions using the director log.

-First, we’ll set the log level using the same syntax used previously:
+First, we’ll set the log level of debug using the same syntax used previously.

 ```js
 /# sysman log director debug